simonambridge/RTFAP2/README.md

 ##DataModel

-We will need multiple tables to fulfill the above query patterns and workloads (de-normalization is a good thing with NoSQL databases!).
+We will need multiple tables to fulfill the above query patterns and workloads.
+De-normalization is a good thing with NoSQL databases - it allows you to optimise your Cassandra schema specifically to enable extremely fast queries.

 For testing purposes we will use a single DC with one node and RF=1.
-For production deployment, we recommend a multi-datacenter Active-Active HA setup across geographical regions with RF=3.
+For a production deployment we recommend a multi-datacenter Active-Active HA setup across geographical regions with RF=3.
 ```
 create keyspace if not exists rtfap WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '1' };
 ```